VictoriaReyesBorges/A5-Handout/README.md

 Kiara Singh - Overall, I found this assignment to be very helpful with learning more about how stacks and queues operate in a real-world setting.
 I personally worked on the CalculatePostFix class and initially found it difficult to organize the logic correctly when it came to popping off of the stack, but after some attempts I was able to write the method correctly.
 Working in a team definitely helped me troubleshoot most of my logical errors and misunderstandings.

+Shakila Jafari - My work involved making sure all the operations ran correctly and followed the right order.
+At first, it seemed simple but I realized it’s actually a really important part of making the whole program work.
+I also handled what happens when something goes wrong, like dividing by zero or having an unsapported operator.
+I learned that even small pieces of code can make a big difference in how smooth and reliable a program turns out.

 Any questions you still have?